 This was ranch-land in the raw.
 Clusters of sheep – like huddling athletes in white jerseys – congregated in tight groups.
 My bike took me past similar groupings of cattle in the open range.
 An occasional head rose among them, nostrils emitting puffs of steam.

 Ah.
 Seems like a cozy cafe.
 Indeed, and at my journeys’ half-way point – a refuge.
 I requested my standard. . . two eggs over-easy, bacon, toast – black coffee.
 I smacked my gloved palms together and circled in short steps before a wood-burning stove.
-Beyond the effects of frigid conditions common to most people, my polio episodes seemed to hinder blood flow still more.
-Despite attempts at thawing my fingers, once my food came another two minutes passed before they held a fork with any ease.
+Beyond the effects of frigid conditions that would be common to most people, my polio episodes had likely compromised the general blood flow of my frame.

-It’ll be nice seeing Brother Fred and his family again.
+It’ll be nice seeing Fred and his family again.
 My thoughts anticipated Montana’s largest city as I spread strawberry jam on my toast.

 Fred Creason, his German wife Erica and their two young boys, had till recently lived in my home town, Okmulgee.
 They were part of our church family.
 Fred, in the insurance business, moved his family to Billings on what could be thought by some, a whim.
 But a mystery dream, believed to be God-sent, played a role.

-An thought interrupted my reflections – tightening my eyebrows.
+A thought interrupted my reflections – tightening my eyebrows.

 Never one to fuss very much over planning ahead, I realized now I lacked some important information.
 Quite important.